rockstor/rockstor-doc/tasks.rst

 ===============

 Rockstor allows a user to set up scheduled tasks that start at a particular time and are run at a specified frequency.
-Two types of tasks are supported currently
+The types of tasks currently supported are:-

 * Pool scrub
 * Share Snapshot